TataLab/idst3850_terms/IDST3850_TermsToTest.md

 ## Learn these terms for your test.
 Be able to write a few sentences describing each term.

-- Pulse-Width Modulation
--    a modulation technique that generates variable-width pulses to represent the amplitude of an analog input signal.
+- Pulse-Width Modulation: a modulation technique that generates variable-width pulses to represent the amplitude of an analog input signal.
 - Servo
 - Motor Encoder
 - Inertial Measurement Unit